laravel/jetstream-docs/src/features/password-confirmation.md

 :::warning Password Confirmation Expiration

-Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by your application's `auth.password_timeout` configuration option has elapsed:
+Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by your application's `auth.password_timeout` configuration option has elapsed.
 :::

 ### Modal Password Confirmation via Inertia